Research within Youth Justice and Victim Support

 Approval

-You will be advised of your outcome of your application by email.
-If your application is approved, you will be emailed a Letter of Approval and asked to complete the Deed of Agreement (PDF, 1.4MB) or (DOCX, 536KB) with us which outlines the conditions of project approval.
+You will be advised of the outcome of your application by email.
+If your application is approved, you will be emailed a Letter of Approval and asked to complete the Deed of Agreement (PDF, 1.4MB) or (DOCX, 536KB), and the Research Confidentiality and Data Management Undertaking which outline the conditions of project approval, as well as matters related to data confidentiality.
+Please note that these documents are currently under review and updated versions will be made available at a later date.
+For clarification (if any), please reach out to the Youth Justice Research and Evaluation Team at researchandevaluation@youthjustice.qld.gov.au.

 Commencement

-The signed deed of agreement, ethics approval and blue cards (if applicable) must be received by the Youth Justice Research and Evaluation team prior to project commencement.
+The signed Deed of Agreement, Research Confidentiality and Data Management Undertaking, ethics approval, and blue cards (if applicable) must be received by the Youth Justice Research and Evaluation team prior to project commencement.
 We will advise you when your project may commence.

 Research translation and implementation